Mughal architecture: General

 Mughal architecture is distinguished by an elegant style in which careful linear divisions of spaces and surfaces took priority over the more three-dimensional combination of elements that distinguished earlier Indo-Islamic architecture.
 The use of colour was also relatively restrained, with emphasis instead on finishing surfaces with high-quality, polished materials.
 Bulbous domes and ogive arches were among the most prominent recurring elements.
-In addition to domes and arches, the local tradition of trabeate construction also continued, especially in secular architecture like palaces.
+In addition to domes and arches, the local tradition of trabeate construction also continued, especially in secular architecture, like palaces.

 Another distinguishing characteristic was the use of red sandstone as a building material, along with white marble.
 This replaced the prominence of brick in earlier Indo-Islamic architecture, though construction materials still varied depending on the region.
 Sandstone is a very hard material, but local Indian stonemasons were skilled in carving it with intricate detail, which was another distinguishing feature of the Mughal style.
-White marble was initially used as a cladding to compliment and finish the look of sandstone buildings, as in Humayun's Tomb, but later it was used on a grander scale to cover entire buildings, as in the Taj Mahal.
+White marble was initially used as a cladding to compliment and finish the look of sandstone buildings, as in Tomb of Humayun, but later it was used on a grander scale to cover entire buildings, as in the Taj Mahal.
 Brick was sometimes still used for domes and arches, but in these cases it was usually faced with plaster or stone as a finish.